siyasathaye/power-outage-analysis/README.md

 The observed difference was approximately 0.53, and the null distribution (shown below) is centered near zero.
 The observed statistic falls comfortably within the null distribution, corresponding to a permutation p-value of about 0.52.

-Because the p-value is large, we do not have evidence that the missingness of CUSTOMERS.AFFECTED depends on U.S._STATE.
+Because the p-value is large, we do not have evidence that the missingness of `'CUSTOMERS.AFFECTED'` depends on U.S._STATE.
 In other words, any variation in missingness across states appears consistent with random chance rather than a systematic pattern.

 <iframe
   src="assets/missingness_state_null.html"